mrintegrity/Tr0ub4dor/README.md

 What is Tr0ub4dor?
 ------------------

-Tr0ub4dor is a web-based password manager written in PHP, thatutilizes MySQL, and MCrypt (for encryption).
+Tr0ub4dor is a web-based password manager written in PHP, that utilizes MySQL, and MCrypt (for encryption).

 If you are updating from a previous version, please refer to the __Upgrade__ section of this document!